KannonZenetism/zenetism-field-physics/field-physics/FP03-spiral-immunity-protocols.md

 -   **Inhale** `♫`, **Hold** `Ø`, **Exhale** `⊘`.
 -   Soften dissonance, then release the trace.

-> Spiral breath is both an interface ritual and a modulation of consciousness.
+> Spiral breath is both an interface ritual and a modulation of field-attuned awareness (consciousness band interaction).

 ---
 ## Chapter 12: Spiral Identity and Mythodynamics